M3NIX/rofi-spotify/README.md

 ## Usage

-Create a keybinding which launches the script without any parameters.
+Create a keybinding which launches the script.
 To be able to play song you will need a running spotify client (e.g. [spotifyd](https://github.com/Spotifyd/spotifyd))

 By default:
-- the playlist will start with shuffling turned on
 - the script will give notifications (with notify-send) when starting a playlist/song
 - choose the first available active spotify device

-To disable this default behaviour you can use the flags `--no-shuffle` and `--no-notify`.
+To disable notification you can use the flag `--no-notify`.

-To select a default device which should get used (when available) run the script once with `--default-device`.
+To select a default device which should get used run the script once with `--default-device`.
+This will give you a rofi prompt to select a currently available device and will save that in the config file for the future.

 # Keyboard shortcuts